-The cleft palate repair is usually performed when your child is around 9-12 months old.
+The cleft palate repair is usually performed when your child is around 10 months old.
 Your child will spend 1-2 days in the hospital after surgery.
 Your child will use a sippy cup and eat soft solids for two weeks after surgery so that the palate can heal.
 Your child will also wear arm restraints during the healing process.
 Arm restraints are splints worn on the arm which prevent your child from bending their elbows and touching their lip.
-You will see the surgeon two weeks after surgery.